-FIG. 2 is a block diagram drawing of the infrared imaging 10 camera of FIG. 1 including a single, selectively positionable infrared detector;
+FIG. 2 is a block diagram drawing of the infrared imaging camera of FIG. 1 including a single, selectively positionable infrared detector;

-FIG. 3 is a schematic drawing of a frame representing the total field-of-view (tFOV) viewable by the infrared imaging camera of FIG. 2 including an array of optical elements 15 forming the frame;
+FIG. 3 is a schematic drawing of a frame representing the total field-of-view (tFOV) viewable by the infrared imaging camera of FIG. 2 including an array of optical elements forming the frame;

-FIG. 4 is a schematic drawing of a plurality of frames of temperature vs. time obtained using the infrared imaging camera of FIG. 2;
+FIG. 4 is a schematic drawing of a plurality of frames of temperature vs. time obtained using the infrared imaging camera of FIG. 2:

-FIG. 5 is a chart of temperature vs. time curves determined 20 from infrared radiation received by the four same optical elements from each of the plurality of frames shown in FIG. 4;
+FIG. 5 is a chart of temperature vs. time curves determined from infrared radiation received by four like optical elements 5 from each of the plurality of frames shown in FIG. 4;